liatrio/tag-o11y-quick-start-manifests/README.md

 To deploy the basic set of configuration with the LGTM stack and a Gateway Open Telemetry collector using **Tilt** - a Microservice Deployment Engine - run `make`.

+## Gateway Collector
+The gateway collector is created using an  Open Telemetry Collector fork that Liatrio maintains called the Liatrio Otel Collector.
+The gateway collector is configured to receive, process, and export the 3 keys of Observability, metrics, logs and traces.

+It is able to...

+Receive metrics and process/export them to Prometheus.

+Receive logs and process/export them to Loki.

+Receive traces and process/export them to Tempo, Jaeger.

+Why do you want to use the Gateway collector?
+This collector is the entry point to making use of this observability stack.
+Sending your telemetry data here will route it to where it needs to go in order for you to see and use it.
+For example, sending metrics to the gateway collector will store them in the Prometheus Database, allowing you to build Grafana dashboards that can query those metrics and visualize them.

 <hr>

 **Using Tilt (Optional)**